open-network-infrastructure/articles-of-association/README.md

 ### Article 5 Organisation
 The organs of the association are:
- - the general assembly
+ - the general assembly.
- - the executive committee
+ - the executive committee.
- - the internal auditor
+ - the internal auditor.
  - if instituted by a majority present at a general assembly, an external auditor.

 ### Article 6 Financial Means
-The financial means of the associations consists of membership fees, all types of donations including inheritances, directed donations, returns of activities of the association, revenues from performance agreements (“Leistungsaufträge”) and if applicable subsidies from public sector entities.
+The financial means of the association consists of membership fees, all types of donations including inheritances, directed donations, returns of activities of the association, revenues from performance agreements (“Leistungsaufträge”) and if applicable subsidies from public sector entities.

 All the financial means of the association are to be permanently and exclusively used towards the goals of the association.

 In case of dissolution of the association all the remaining financial means have to be given to another legal person domiciled in Switzerland.
 That other legal person has to be tax-exempt because its purpose is charitable or serving the common good.
-This rule is mandatory. <sup>1</sup>
+This rule is mandatory.

 The financial year begins on 1st January and ends on 31st December.

-<sup>1)</sup> *This slightly clumsy formulation is necessary if we ever want to get a full tax exempt status.
-In the canton of Zurich, associations have to pay taxes on profits of over CHF 10000 and capital of over CHF 100000.*

 ### Article 7 Liability
 In accordance with article 75a of the Swiss Civil Code the association is liable for its obligations with its own assets only.
 Any personal liability of its members is excluded.